Bassquake/ColorMill/README.md

-# Color_Mill
+# ColorMill
-Color Mill VirtualDub 64 bit plugin
+ColorMill VirtualDub 64 bit v2.1 plugin

 <h2>Why</h2>
 Decided to update the plugin as I use VirtualDub2 in 64 bit mode to use DeShaker on very large files and currently there's only a 32bit version of Color Mill.